Agriculture mitigation in the Nationally Determined Contributions: 2020-2022

 Soil organic carbon

-Ninety-one out of 148 countries (61%) referred to soil carbon explicitly (35 countries) or soil carbon-related practices (56 countries) in the new and updated NDCs.
+One hundred seven (107) out of 164 countries (65%) referred to soil carbon explicitly (36 countries) or soil carbon-related practices (71 countries) in the new and updated NDCs.
 Read the Info Note for a list of soil carbon-related practices.
-Countries that mentioned soil carbon or related practices in mitigation contributions only (13 countries) are shown below in orange.
+Countries that mentioned soil carbon or related practices in mitigation contributions only (16 countries) are shown below in orange.
 Countries that mentioned soil carbon or related practices in adaptation contributions only (26 countries) are shown in blue.
-Countries that mentioned soil carbon or related practices in mitigation and adaptation contributions (52 countries) are in dark blue.
+Countries that mentioned soil carbon or related practices in mitigation and adaptation contributions (65 countries) are in dark blue.

-Mitigation priorities included wetland management (24% of 148 countries), agroforestry (23%) and grassland management (14%).
-Adaptation priorities similarly included wetland management (36%), agroforestry (22%) and grassland management (15%).
-Twenty-eight countries referred to soil organic carbon explicitly for the first time since the previous NDCs.
+Mitigation priorities included agroforestry (27% of 164 countries), wetland management (24%), and grassland management (13%).
+Adaptation priorities similarly included wetland management (36%), agroforestry (25%) and grassland management (15%).
+Twenty-nine countries referred to soil organic carbon explicitly for the first time since the previous NDCs.

 |Read the Info Note: Livestock management ambition in new and updated Nationally Determined Contributions|

-Mitigation priorities included manure management (18% of 148 countries), feed management (16%) and silvopastoralism (10%).
-Adaptation priorities included breed management (14%), feed management (10%) and silvopastoralism (9%).
-Twenty-four countries referred to livestock for the first time since the previous NDCs.
+Mitigation priorities included manure management (20% of 164 countries), feed management (16%) and silvopastoralism (10%).
+Adaptation priorities included breed management (16%), silvopastoralism (10%) and feed management (10%).
+Thirty countries referred to livestock for the first time since the previous NDCs.

 Read the Info Note:

-Mitigation priorities included water management (12 of 24 countries), rice management packages (8), land use management (8), and by-product and residue management (8).
-Adaptation priorities included water management (10 of 18 countries), System of Rice Intensification (SRI) (6), and variety development (6).
-Twenty-two countries included rice for the first time since the previous NDCs.
+Mitigation priorities included water management (14 of 28 countries), land use management (10), by-product and residue management (10), and rice management packages (8).
+Adaptation priorities included water management (10 of 21 countries), variety development (8), and System of Rice Intensification (SRI) (6).
+Twenty-seven countries included rice for the first time since the previous NDCs.

-To enhance clarity, transparency, and understanding of sub-sector commitments, countries quantified indicators in GHG or non-greenhouse gas (non-GHG) units in NDCs.
-Forty-two countries included mitigation measures with quantified indicators for soil carbon, livestock, or rice sub-sectors in the new and updated NDCs.
-Of these, only 13 countries quantified sub-sector mitigation measures in GHG units.
-Twenty-nine countries used non-GHG units only.
+To enhance clarity, transparency, and understanding of sub-sector commitments, countries quantified indicators in greenhouse gas (GHG) or non-greenhouse gas (non-GHG) units in NDCs.
+Where targets have specific GHG reduction goals over clear timelines, measures with quantified indicators may only track indicators in non-GHG units and may not specify timelines.
+Fifty-three countries included mitigation measures with quantified indicators for soil carbon, livestock, or rice sub-sectors in the new and updated NDCs.
+Thirty-five countries used non-GHG units only.
 Specifying non-GHG actions (e.g., with hectares or percent area as indicators) in NDCs may provide flexibility for countries that cannot track GHG impacts but can track policies and actions.

 Read the Info Note: